 - Client offer:

-Client offer: 20% discount for IBFD Membership clients and 10% discount for Global Tax Explorer (Plus) clients.
+Client offer: Included in the subscription package for Global Tax Premier clients and 10% discount for Global Tax Explorer (Plus) clients.

 Bulk discount: 20% discount will be applied to registrations received for 5 people or more made in one order.

 - Webinar: The Practical Impact of the Anti-Avoidance Measures in the OECD’s Multilateral Instrument (MLI) on International Tax Planning

 Overview and Learning ObjectivesThis webinar will provide insight into how international tax planning may be impacted by the bilateral tax treaty changes aimed at preventing tax avoidance under the OECD’s Multilateral Instrument (MLI).
 The webinar will focus on the provisions that are specifically aimed at preventing tax avoidance and the transactions and arrangements these are intended to put a stop to.
 Consideration will also be given to what these provisions do not cover and how they interact with the non-treaty aspects of OECD BEPS.
 The webinar will also address how the changes may interact with domestic anti-avoidance laws and look at relevant recent international tax cases.
 For the impact of the MLI on permanent establishments in general, see our webinar on “Permanent Establishment Risks in International Tax Planning and Structuring in the Post-BEPS Era”.The webinar will give participants the necessary tools to review their own or their clients’ international transactions and arrangements, and to anticipate the impact of changed tax treaty conditions on them.After following this webinar, you will be able to: